mygullak/hubble-react-native-example/README.md

 ### iOS

 > `Note`:  iOS binaries are shipped as **release*** in latest tag of npm package. if you need debug version of framework, please install npm package with @debug tag.
+(SDK won't work on release mode in iOS simulator)

 ```
 npm install